 Unfortunately, due to cost and time considerations, we are unable to do this.
 You can obtain a copy of your complete tax return for a fee or obtain a transcript at no cost from the IRS.
 See IRS Tax Topic 156 for information on how to obtain these.

 How long does it take to get my refund?

 With direct deposit, e-filed returns usually result in federal refunds within 10 to 21 days and state refunds within 10 to 20 days.
 Requesting a paper check instead of direct deposit usually adds 7 to 10 days to these time frames.
 Filing by paper adds a minimum of 7 days to your refund processing, and may add much more, particularly if you file near the April deadline.
 To check the status of your refunds:

 Federal: Click here to access the IRS' Where's My Refund tool or call the IRS at 1-800-829-1040.

 Hawaii: Click here to access the Hawaii refund locator page or call the state Department of Taxation at 808-587-4242 or 1-800-222-3229 (outside Oahu).

-NOTE: Due to IRS office closures during the pandemic and the need to manually process many returns due to last-minute tax changes, many 2019 and 2020 refunds are still delayed.
+NOTE: Federal refunds may be delayed for a variety of reasons.
 Please be patient - the IRS is working on items as they are received.
 For information on the current situation at the IRS, see this page: